ChaosHour/Ansible-MySQL-GTID-Reseed/README.md

 ## Overview
 Testing the new version of Xtrabackup and wrapping it in Ansible to automate the process of reseeding a MySQL 8 replica with GTID.

+Note: It works and I use it but, it is still a work in progress.
+The current sizes of the databases are small enough that the checksums match.
+I need to test this with larger database's to see how it performs.

 ## Software Versions